Frollamma/AutoPCSetup/README.md

 # Setup

-Open powershell as administrator, run the following command to allow execution of scripts for the entire machine
+Open powershell as administrator, run the following command to allow execution ofs for the entire machine

 ```
 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope LocalMachine
 ```

-or run the following command to allow execution of scripts just for current user
+or run the following command to allow execution ofs just for current user

 ```
 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser